Ward 13 Toronto Centre

 Ward 13 Toronto Centre is a municipal electoral division in Toronto, Ontario, for the Toronto City Council.
 It was last contested in the 2022 municipal election, with Chris Moise elected councillor for the 2022–2026 term.

 History

-The ward was created in 2018 when the provincial government aligned Toronto's then-44 municipal wards with the 25 corresponding provincial and federal ridings.
-The current ward is made up of parts of the former Ward 27 Toronto Centre-Rosedale and the former Ward 28 Toronto Centre-Rosedale.
+Toronto municipal ward boundaries were significantly modified in 2018, passing through three models (44-ward, 47-ward, and 25-ward).
+Ultimately, for the purposes of administering the 2018 election, the 25-ward structure was used and later upheld by the Supreme Court of Canada in 2021.

+From 2014 to 2017, the City of Toronto engaged in a ward boundary review evaluating the city's previous 44-ward model.